Find out more about this natural remedy

 In the first of a series of posts following our successful #forestforaging event at the Forest of Dean we find out just what pine needle tea can offer.

-As part of the event, Gerry led a group of intrepid bloggers on a foraging trip into the woods.
+As part of the event, Gerry, our Forest Ranger, led a group of intrepid bloggers on a foraging trip into the woods.
 The bloggers were shown how to make a fire and then set about making their own pine needle tea over the fire, which was declared “much nicer than I had expected” and even “delicious.”

 How to make pine needle tea